-The Greenbelt Community Garden Club is the organizing body of gardeners who tend plots in Greenbelt's three community gardens.
+The Greenbelt Garden Club is the organizing body of gardeners who tend plots in Greenbelt's three community gardens.

 - Henry's Hollow (pictured above) is directly opposite the GHI Administration building, accessed from Hamilton Place.
+26 plots.

 - Hamilton Garden is behind the boat and storage area at the end of Hamilton Place.
+23 plots.

 Plots are assigned to one or more gardeners for the fee of $20 per season.
 Gardeners with assigned plots are considered Greenbelt Garden Club "members."
 Members in good standing have the option to retain the same plot in subsequent years.
 Vacated lots are allotted to applicants on a first come/first served basis.
-If you'd like a plot, we'll have information here SOON about how to apply.

-More about the Club
+More about the Garden Club